What is a lugger used for?

 schooner, a sailing ship rigged with fore-and-aft sails on its two or more masts.
 To the foremast there may also be rigged one or more square topsails or, more commonly, one or more jib sails or Bermuda sails (triangular sails extending forward to the bowsprit or jibboom).

-See also How do I write a letter of employment for an employee?
+See also How do I schedule a freight pickup?

 What is a pearling boat?